ironscar/spring-six-pro/readme.md

 ---

+## Querying with MyBatis

+### Mybatis XML SQL

+- Add dependency `mybatis-spring-boot-starter`
+- Add interface with `@Repository` to define the methods available and define `@Param(<paramName>)` for the params that should be available in mapper xml
+- Under `resources`, create a director structure similar to the java interfaces and create an xml file with same name as interface
+- In in the xml file, we can create resultMappers, select statements etc
+  - top level element is `mapper` with attribute `namespace` and value is classpath of `StudentMbDao`
+  - that can contain all other mybatis xml tags and elements
+  - `resultMap` takes an `id` to refer to that mapper and `type` takes classpath of the result type
+  - the above `id` of the mapper can be used in the `resultMap` attribute of `select` statements
+  - `select` statements also take an `id`, whose value is the name of the interface method in java
+  - here, all tables and columns use the exact name that is there in SQL
+- Put `@MapperScan(basePackages = {<packageName>})` in the top-level Application file for all packages containing mapper interfaces for mybatis

+---

 ## Exception handling

-- We can throw `ResponseStatusException` with specific `HttpStatus` enum value and reason from controller methods as is done in `HibernateAnnotatedController`
+- We can throw `ResponseStatusException` with specific `HttpStatus` enum value and reason from controller methods as is done in `StudentController`
   - this includes trace but we can hide that by setting `server.error.include-stacktrace=never` in props
-  - this would end up being on a per-method basis (like is done for `HibernateAnnotatedController.getStudent`)
+  - this would end up being on a per-method basis (like is done for `StudentController.getStudent`)
   - this property doesn't change how the `RestControllerAdvice` based method works
 - we can also create a `ExceptionController` class with the `@RestControllerAdvice` annotation with all the exception handlers
   - Use a method with the `@ExceptionHandler` annotation to catch that exception here